 It’s not only beginners who make occasional mistakes.
 In case the ads aren’t showing, a pro can dig too deep but the solution turns out to be as simple as that.

-1. Your payment didn’t go through
+1. Your payment didn’t go through or your balance is exhausted

 It happens.
 Not only because you forgot to recharge the balance, but there are objective reasons outside your control.